Where did the technology for digital cameras come from

 The rise of digital cameras also meant the decline of traditional film photography.
 Film sales dropped significantly as more and more people switched to digital photography.
 Professional photographers, too, embraced digital cameras for their convenience and versatility.

-See also Best compact digital camera for night photos
+See also Best picture quality canon digital camera

 Today, digital cameras are ubiquitous, with advanced features such as high-resolution sensors, wireless connectivity, and image stabilization.
 They have become an essential tool for capturing moments and documenting our lives.
 The technology for digital cameras has come a long way since the first prototype, and it continues to evolve and improve with each passing year.